Proctor Academy: Origin

-The curriculum the first year included English, Latin, Greek Literature, Mathematics, Morals, Natural and Intellectual Science, Modern Languages, Drawing & Painting, Music, Elocution, Vocal Music, and Penmanship.

-In 1850, Ancient Languages, Surveying, Instrumental Music, and Chemistry were added.
-In 1852, Book-keeping, Theoretical & Practical Surveying, and Pen Drawing were added, and a library was established.

 1850–1900

-Principal Sanborn (1850–1851) was very popular with the students, and the school thrived through its first couple of years with funding by generous patrons.
+Principal Sanborn (1850–1851) was very popular with the students, and the school thrived through its first couple of years with funding from generous patrons.
 After two years, Sanborn stepped down, and Moses Leland Morse of Bowdoin College took over for the next two years as principal.
 Under Morse, the student body more than doubled, as chemistry was added to the curriculum and the guaranty fund reached $3,000.
 Woodbury Langdon, Luther Puffer (law student), and John Simonds were some of the first graduates to go on to college.
-After Principal Morse stepped down, Thaddeus W. Bruce (1852–1853) of Dartmouth College took the helm with Miss Marcia Foster as assistant (which whom later married).
+After Principal Morse stepped down, Thaddeus W. Bruce (1852–1853) of Dartmouth College took the helm with Miss Marcia Foster as assistant (who later married).
 Around this time future world-renowned artist David Dalhoff Neal also attended classes.
 George Dustan took over as principal in 1854 when the school fell victim to a smallpox outbreak, in which one of the teachers and a former student died.

 The smallpox epidemic in 1854-1855 forced the school to close, and for the next three decades the school struggled with its identity and funding.
 In 1857, the school reopened its doors as the New England Christian Literary and Biblical Institute, then again in 1860 as the Andover Christian Institute.
 In 1865, the school was closed and reopened in Wolfeboro, New Hampshire, as the Wolfeboro Christian Institute.

 As the school struggled, former Andover resident John Proctor, the inventor of the threaded wood screw, returned, in 1857, to build up the town.
 By the 1870s Proctor helped to return the school to Andover, debt-free, as well as build a new dormitory on the site of modern-day Gannett House.
 In 1879, the Unitarian Church sought to purchase the Andover school in order to create a school "free from...theological dogmatizing and unnatural religious methods."
 Andover was a hotbed of Unitarian thought, which helped to facilitate the sale of the school.
 In 1881, the school was opened as Proctor Academy in honor of John Proctor's contributions to the school.